saeed-sufi/md/git.md

   `git config --global --list`

 * To store git token `git config credential.helper store` and to clear it `git config --unset credential.helper`

+* To stash changes: `git stash` and to see the list of stashes: `git stash list`.
+To get back to the changes: `git stash pop`.